nudibranch Cheese Cake Doriprismatica atromarginata Nusa Penida Bali

 If this article has sparked your curiosity, it’s worth taking a deeper look at everything the island has to offer—both above and below the surface.
 To help you plan the perfect stay, explore our complete travel guide to Nusa Penida, covering how to get there, where to stay, the best beaches, viewpoints, and practical tips for getting around the island.

-Nusa Penida Diving Guide
+Nusa Penida diving guide

 Nusa Penida travel guide